 Journalists and media professionals who need to identify and report on disinformation campaigns and protect the public from harmful narratives.

 Communication and marketing professionals who seek to mitigate the impact of disinformation through communication strategies and counter-narratives.

 Educators who develop resources and strategies to help students become informed, responsible consumers of information.

 Policy makers in government and non-government organisations who develop policies or legislation to combat disinformation campaigns.

 13- 16 June 2023

-As an alternative to the in-person instructor-led offering, the self-paced virtual course Applied Disinformation Investigations with OSINT can be completed through the OSINT Combine Academy
+As an alternative to the in-person instructor-led offering a self-paced virtual course, Applied Disinformation Investigations with OSINT, can be completed through the OSINT Combine Academy.